Invariants and Home Spaces in Transition Systems and Petri Nets: Observer, systems under study, models, and conceptual models

 \subsection{Observer}

 The notion of model cannot in our opinion, be separated from the notion of observer.
-An observer may have different additional roles which can influence the kind of information he needs to observe; he can be a designer, an architect, a developer, a test or a maintenance engineer.
+An observer may have different additional roles which can influence the kind of information he needs to observe.
+He can be a system designer, an architect, a developer, a test or a maintenance engineer, or even a user.
 An \textit{observer} is interacting with the model before and after its progression during which he is only observing the model evolution.
 His interaction consists in selecting the level of information he can or wants to extract from the model.
-To do so, he defines a model environment, instrumenting the model and defining output data, preparing input data, tuning parameters, selecting an observer clock frequency (i.e. the level of granularity or accuracy with which he will be able to extract or sample information).
-In essence, the observer wants to draw historical information about the dynamic functioning of the model:
+To do so, he defines a model environment, instrumenting the model and defining output data, preparing input data, tuning parameters, selecting an observer ``clock frequency" (i.e. the level of granularity or accuracy with which he will be able to extract or sample information).
+In essence, the observer wants to draw sufficient historical information about the dynamic functioning of the model to answer the following typical questions:

-$\bullet$ at what time, under which circumstances does such element change the value of such variable?
+$\bullet$ under which circumstances will such system element change the value of such variable, or such statement becomes true?
+Is this evolution accurately predictable?

 $\bullet$ Is the observed evolution of the model in accordance with the observer's expectations expressed under the form of behavioral properties or in accordance with the behavior of the actual system under study?